Tk-Glitch/PKGBUILDS/README.md

 That will grab the required dependencies, build, then install the newly created package(s).

- * For bash scripts, just run them from their respective directory.
+ * For bash scripts, just run them from their respective directory - You might find additional details in the readme dedicated to the tool you want to build.

  * You can also clone a single folder from the repo (you need to have the `subversion` package installed) but it might break inter-dependencies :